 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-International flights are suspended until at least 30 September, and borders are closed to foreign travelers.
+International flights remain suspended, and borders are closed to foreign travelers.

 The entry ban does not apply to returning residents, students, Lao citizens, skilled workers and diplomats.